Obama last strike kills over 100 al Qaeda in Syria

 (CNN)In President Barack Obama's last major military attack against al Qaeda, more than 100 members of the group were killed in a US airstrike in western Syria on Thursday, according to a defense official.

-The strike took place at a training camp west of Aleppo, near the Turkish border.
+The strike -- which the Pentagon confirmed Friday afternoon in a statement -- hit a training camp west of Aleppo, near the Turkish border.
 A US B-52 bomber, along with armed drones, dropped 14 munitions on the camp, the official said.
 The site of the camp was well known to US intelligence.

+"The Shaykh Sulayman Training Camp was operational since at least 2013," Pentagon spokesman Capt.
+Jeff Davis said in the statement.
+"The removal of this training camp disrupts training operations and discourages hardline Islamist and Syrian opposition groups from joining or cooperating with al-Qaida on the battlefield."

+Davis noted that US strikes have killed 150 al Qaeda fighters since the start of the year.

+"These strikes, conducted in quick succession, degrade al Qaeda's capabilities, weaken their resolve, and cause confusion in their ranks," he said.

-The official said militants there at the time of the strike were part of the so-called "core al Qaeda" dating back to operatives who rose to power in the organization in Pakistan.
+The defense official said militants there at the time of the strike were part of the so-called "core al Qaeda" dating back to operatives who rose to power in the organization in Pakistan.
 Core members moved into this area last year.

 The strike, which occurred in the early evening hours of Thursday, come just hours after another major US airstrike against ISIS in Libya that killed more than 80 militants.